forestgagnon/senior-seminar-project/README.md

 # Senior Seminar Project - Forest Gagnon

+## This was a hacky college project, expect no craftsmanship here.

 A real-time 2D physics game with client-side prediction.

 ### Steps to run locally: